Gather your friends and family for a hearty meal at Singapore's best zi char restaurants. Think sweet and sour pork, chilli crab, pork ribs and more!

 6. New Ubin Seafood

-New Ubin Seafood, multiple locations including Tampines and Chijmes
+New Ubin Seafood, multiple locations including Chijmes and Stevens Road

 8. Jiak Modern Tzechar

 This is the answer to halal zi char dishes.
 Don’t let the polished ambience fool you into thinking it’s a middle-of-the-road kind of establishment.
 The food is as good as the next fuss-free eatery.
-Menu highlights have to be salted egg prawns, sambal sotong and black pepper wagyu beef.
+Menu highlights include salted egg prawns, sambal sotong, and black pepper beef.
 But the piece de resistance?
 The signature fish head curry — it’s equal parts fiery and flavourful.

 Housed in a grand mansion along Upper East Coast Road, Hua Yu Wee is the only 1970s seafood restaurant that stayed along the stretch and didn’t relocate to East Coast Park like its brethren.
 Snag a table at the open-air backyard and you’ll be transported to the yesteryears of Singapore.
 The piquant chilli crab and crispy baby squid are just some of the few crowd favourites.